 12 oz bacon

-In a large skillet, fry the bacon until crisped at the edges.
+In a large pot or dutch oven, fry the bacon until crisped at the edges.
 Save 2 tablespoons of the bacon grease.
-In a large pot or Dutch oven, sauté the onion and shallots in the bacon grease over medium heat for 10 min (until just barely beginning to brown).
+Sauté the onion and shallots in the bacon grease over medium heat for 10 min (until just barely beginning to brown).
 Next, add the celery and carrots; sauté for another 10 min.
 Then add corn, jalapeños, garlic and sauté for another 5 minutes.

 Alternate adding flour and chicken broth to the vegetables, just a little at a time.
 Start with the flour, and wait 1-2 minutes between each addition, stirring frequently.
-Once the flour and broth are both incorporated, stir in the heavy cream and spices.
+Once the flour and broth are both incorporated, stir in the half and half and spices.
 Bring to a simmer for 5-10 minutes.
 Chop the bacon into bite sized pieces and add to the soup.
 Taste for flavor and add salt or pepper if needed.
 Serve with grated parmesan and green onion.

 Keep any leftovers (up to a few days) in an airtight container in the refrigerator.